1. Get started

 Profile

-• Click in the top right corner and then My profile
+1. Click in the top right corner and then My Profile

-• Set your email, password and first and last name
+2. Set your email, password, first name and last name

 renew

-If your subscription is about to expire or evaluation period is over:
+If your subscription is about to expire or the evaluation period is over:

-• Optionally, choose a billing term by dragging year slider to take advantage of special discounts
+3. Optionally, choose a billing term by dragging the year slider to take advantage of special discounts

-• If you are not logged in enter your email and password
+4. If you are not logged in, enter your email and password

-Contact us for alternative payment methods or if your school/campus requires a plan which supports more than 100 teachers.
+Contact us for alternative payment methods or if your school/campus requires a plan that supports more than 100 teachers.

-• Click Purchase and then select Free plan
+2. Click Purchase and then select the Free plan

-• Click Add more info in "Step 2.
-School account"
+3. Click Add more info in "Step 2.
+School Account"

 If there is more than one account for your school, contact us to merge them.